-Regardless of how savvy a couple is, an unexpected turn of events resulting in you or your partner passing away or being diagnosed with a terminal illness is likely to be devastating, emotionally and perhaps financially too.
+Regardless of how savvy a couple is, an unexpected turn of events resulting in you or your partner passing away or being diagnosed with a terminal illness is likely to be devastating, not just emotionally, but perhaps financially too.
 This is where life insurance could come in and help you cover the expenses that you would normally deal with together.
 For example, the cost of repaying any personal loans or a mortgage, covering bills and expenses and providing for any kids may be covered (or partly covered) by a life insurance policy.

 Couples who want to take out life insurance generally have two options: a joint policy or a single policy.
 Let’s take a look at how a joint life insurance policy could work and how it compares to a single life insurance policy.